Soumyajyotidutta/Fashion-MNIST/README.md

 TAMU - ECEN 758 (Data Mining and Analysis) Project \
 The take of Team "Confusion Matrix" on FashionMNIST

-Step 1: Statistical explopration of the dataset
+Step 1: Statistical exploration of the dataset
 Step 2: Train Random Forest Classifier as a baseline model Step 3: Train XGBoost Classifier and show improvement in classification Step 4: Train the Xception CNN model for final submission